-This New Modern House Ditch on a large isolated suburban landscape is free to be whatever it wants to be – no neighborhood design review committees or zoning variance review – just meet the established zoning criteria and go for it.
-Owner expressed an interest in privacy, natural light, and Mid-Century Modernism, referencing a few Midcentury images they liked along with a few examples of courtyard-style homes that suited their taste.
-Most importantly they made it clear that, “this is the last home we are doing, and we want to do it right”.
+This New Modern House Ditch Road on a large isolated suburban landscape is free to be whatever it wants to be.
+This location across from Simon Estate has no neighborhood design review committees, nor are zoning variances needed.
+Just meet the Owner goals and zoning criteria and go for it.
+Owner expressed an interest in privacy, natural light, and Mid-Century Modernism.
+They referenced a few Midcentury design images they liked along with a few examples of courtyard-style homes that suited their taste.
+Most importantly they made it clear, “this is the last home we are doing, and we want to do it right”.

 Design Concept – New Modern House Ditch

 The campus-style, courtyard-driven design solution for this home balances passive design opportunities with a multi-tiered program working to balance aesthetics and budget.
 Architect has defined each major program element placed with respect to beneficial adjacencies, solar orientation, views, access, and privacy.
 Front approach is low-key and private, with a sheltering front porch, offset front door, and smaller front windows.
 Upon entry, views open to the back courtyard and vaulted living space, with visual access to the bedroom and recreation wings framing the pool terrace and covered outdoor eating area.
 Main living core, recreation, bedrooms, art studio and garage all express independent volumes connected by a central axis.
 Overall architectural aesthetic is a blend of Modernism and rural agrarian form and material.

 This rear-view diagram above illustrates the linear axis connecting all portions of the plan.
 Owner will use the grain-bin studio to the far-right for gardening, painting, and metalworking.
 Studio will be part of Phase Two after move-in.
 Please check back for updates as we will be adding to the story.

 Project Info – New Modern House Ditch Road:

 Interior Design Collaboration: Design Studio Vriesman